 Photo Credit: Jennie L. Andrews

-In Knoxville, Tennessee on April 17-18, following its quarterly meeting, the League's National Board of Directors will host a 1.5 day Regional Conference to discuss historic theatre best practices from around the nation.
-The conference will be held at the iconic 1928 Tennessee Theatre.
+Following its quarterly board meeting, the League's National Board of Directors hosted a 1.5 day Regional Conference at Knoxville's iconic Tennessee Theatre to discuss historic theatre best practices from around the nation.

 The 59 attendees represented 39 historic theatres in seven different cities in Tennessee, plus cities in 21 other states!